Comprehensive Immigration Reform Act of 2007: Legislative history

 The bill's sole sponsor in the Senate was Majority Leader Harry Reid, though it was crafted in large part as a result of efforts by Senators Kennedy, McCain and Kyl, along with Senator Lindsey Graham, and input from President George W. Bush, who strongly supported the bill.
 For that reason it was referred to in the press by various combinations of these five men's names, most commonly "Kennedy–Kyl".
 A larger group of senators was involved in creating the bill, sometimes referred to as the 'Gang of 12'.
 Senator David Vitter of Louisiana led the opposition to the bill, clashing with McCain and Senator Chuck Hagel of Nebraska.

 At the same time, the Security Through Regularized Immigration and a Vibrant Economy Act of 2007 was being considered in the United States House of Representatives, although to considerably less public attention.

 On June 7, three Senate votes on cloture (a move to end discussion) for the bill failed with the first losing 33–63, the second losing 34–61 and the third losing 45–50.
 This had been thought by some observers to signal the end of the bill's chances, since on that day, after the first failing vote, Harry Reid had told reporters that, if another vote on cloture failed, "the bill's over with.
 The bill's gone."

 However, at the urging of President Bush, the bill was brought back for discussion in the Senate as bill S. 1639 on June 25.
 On June 26, a motion to proceed passed the Senate, by a margin of 64–35 (under Senate rules it needed 60 votes).
 A number of amendments to the bill were considered and rejected.
 On June 28, the bill failed to get the 60 votes necessary to end debate.
-The final cloture vote lost, 46–53.
+The final cloture vote lost, 46–53 with Republicans mostly voting against the bill (37-12) and Democrats mostly voting for it (34-16).
 This effectively ended its chances, and President Bush said he was disappointed at Congress's failure to act on the issue.